 Albania requires 14 day self-isolation.

-Starting on November 11, passengers over the age of 11 flying from Ukraine to France will be required to present a negative COVID-19 PCR test taken no more than 72 hours before the flight.
+As of November 11, passengers over the age of 11 flying from Ukraine to France are required to present a negative COVID-19 PCR test taken no more than 72 hours before the flight.

-As of Sept.
-1 all tourists to Egypt must present a negative coronavirus test taken no later than 72 hour before crossing the border.
+As of September 1, all tourists to Egypt must present a negative coronavirus test taken no later than 72 hour before crossing the border.
+Read (in Ukrainian) the requirements for the test result certificate here.

 The EU will allow Ukrainians to enter for study, business, work, health care, diplomacy, transit and trucking.
 Documented proof of need to enter is required.
 Border guards at different checkpoints may interpret rules differently.